 bikini beach dhigurah maldives

-You can choose to sunbathe right behind the village or take a walk further.
-There is a path through the jungle along the entire island to the sandy spit on the southern tip.
-During low tide, you can even walk on foot along this spit to the neighboring resort island.
+You can choose where to sunbathe—right near the village or farther down the shore.
+There’s a path along the length of the island through the jungle, leading to the sandbank at the southern tip.
+During low tide, you can even walk along this sandbank to a nearby resort island (though security won’t let you in).

 The entire island is surrounded by an incomparable live coral reef that is very close to the beach on both sides.
 See the photo below for an explanation.